 Ambitious.
 Defiant.
 Idiosyncratic.
 Three words used by art critics around the world to describe well-known Greek Renaissance painter, El Greco.

-On the anniversary of his death on April 7, 1614, let’s take a look back at why El Greco is associated with those words in the first place.
+To celebrate his life, we take a look back at why El Greco is associated with those words in the first place.

 Early Life and Works: